 You are most welcome if you are interested in writing your BSc thesis in H2K.
 For Geography students, the BSc thesis is a literature study and topics will be distributed centrally and you are most welcome to choose any of the H2K 'Oberthemen'.
 For ESS students, also experimental and computer-based projects are possible.
 Please feel free to contact us to discuss possible topics.

 Please understand that my calendar fills up quickly.
-As I have to reserve some time for 'my' PhD and MSc students (highest priority!) and currently starting research projects, I am afraid much of my time for the rest of 2020 is already booked.
+As I have to reserve some time for 'my' PhD and MSc students (highest priority!) and currently starting research projects, I am afraid much of my time for the rest of 2022 is already booked.
 The easiest way to arrange a meeting with me is to use this link to my Terminland-account.
-Many of my meetings take place virtually on Zoom currently due to the special Covid19 situation.
+Many of my meetings take place virtually on Zoom.
 Please request a virtual meeting if you prefer this option.
 Some days, I will work from home myself and will, thus, suggest to meet virtually.
 Please indicate in your request if you prefer a 'real' meeting.

 Like everyone these days, I love filling out Doodle requests.
 However, if a Doodle can be avoided, I love it even more.